 No need to worry—we’ve come up with a list of great travel destinations for seniors overseas and in Australia that will offer you everything you could possibly want and more.
-Don’t forget to check out our seniors travel insurance so you can travel with peace of mind.
+Before you set off to explore these incredible destinations, don’t forget to check out our travel insurance for seniors.

 Hawaii truly has it all and is a great way to kick back and relax.
 Think golf courses, beaches and a whole range of tropical island wonderlands to explore.
 For an absolute no-fuss holiday, head to Oahu where there are plenty of places to stay right on Waikiki beach.
 Waikiki is a tourist hot-spot with plenty of shopping, restaurants and bars to keep you satisfied.
 Be sure to check out Diamond Head, Hanauma Bay and the Polynesian Culture Centre for a true Hawaiian experience and all within a few minutes’ drive from Waikiki.
 The USS Arizona Memorial located at Pearl Harbour is also a must-do, as it marks the resting place of thousands of sailors and marines who lost their lives on the USS Arizona during the Japanese attack at Pearl Harbor.
 It’s a beautiful memorial and still to this day—oil leaking from the sunken battleship—can be seen rising from the wreckage to the water’s surface.
 It’s said that when the final drop of oil reaches the top of the water, then all the souls will have passed on.